-This is a tasty vegetarian meal, that even my big meat-eater husband enjoyed.
-You can replace the veggie’s for just about any variety: zucchini, eggplant, kale, spinach, watercress, broccoli, cauliflower, bell pepper, etc. If you chop everything up in advance, cooking is a breeze.
+This Tofu Vegetable Hot Pot is a tasty vegetarian meal.
+Even my big meat-eater husband enjoyed.
+You can replace the veggie’s for just about any variety.
+It’s a great way to use up any vegetables you have in the fridge.

 - 1 t peanut oil